dgarage/NBXplorer/README.md

     "blockCount": 3
 }

+## Message Brokers
+### Azure Service Bus
+Support has been added for Azure Service Bus as a message broker.
+Currently 2 Queues and 2 Topics are supported

+### Queues
+* New Block
+* New Transaction

+### Topics
+* New Block
+* New Transaction

+Filters should be applied on the client, if required.

+To activate Azure Service Bus Mesages you should add an Azure Service Bus Connection string to your config file or on the command line.

+* To use queues you should specify the queue names you wish to use
+* To use topics you should specify the topic names you wish to use

+You can use both queues and topics at the same time.

+#### Config Settings
+asbcnstr="[Your Azure Service Bus Connection string]" asbblockq="[Name of queue to send New Block message to]" asbtranq="[Name of queue to send New Transaction message to]" asbblockt="[Name of topic to send New Block message to]" asbtrant="[Name of queue to send New Transaction message to]"

+Payloads are JSON and map to NewBlockEvent, NewTransactionEvent in the NBXplorer.Models namespace.
+There is no support in NBXplorer client for Azure Service Bus at the current time.
+You will need to use the Serializer in NBXplorer.Client to De-serialize the objects or then implement your own JSON de-serializers for the custom types used in the payload.

 #### Troubleshooting
 If you receive a 401 Unauthorized then your cookie data is not working.
 Check you are using the current cookie by opening the cookie file again - also check the date/time of the cookie file to ensure it is the latest cookie (generated when you launched NBXplorer).